 Members of each respective squad will be exposed to technical skill development, athlete education, sports science and fitness elements and these athletes will be provided a talent identification platform for future talent programs.

 The junior boys program will run from October to April and will cater for boys 9 – 12 years of age.
 The age is the age you turn this year (2019)

 The following benefits will apply to those selected in the AFL program:

 - Inter Academy Games (inter regional academy competition)

-- Training/playing guernsey, shorts and socks & CCAS training apparel including Gatorade water bottle, backpack & training shirt.
+- Training/playing guernsey, shorts and socks & CCAS training apparel including backpack & training shirt.

 - Access to special deals and preferential pricing from sponsors and suppliers.